 The Offered Bonds will mature on the dates and bear interest from the date of delivery at the rates indicated on the inside front cover page of this Official Statement.
-Interest on the Offered Bonds accrues from the dated date of the Issue 2021-1 Bonds and is payable on July 1, 2021, and semi-annually on each January 1 and July 1 thereafter on the basis of a 360-day year of twelve 30-daymonths.
+Interest on the Offered Bonds accrues from the dated date of the Issue 2021-3 Bonds and is payable on July 1, 2022, and semi-annually on each January 1 and July 1 thereafter on the basis of a 360-day year of twelve 30-day months.
+The Record Date for payment of interest on the Offered Bonds shall be the 15th day of the month next preceding an Interest Payment Date.